Riviera Police: Reception

 Early episodes outperformed Coronation Street becoming the countries most popular TV series.
 The producers were told to tone down some of the content or they would be moved to a later time slot.

 Milton Shulman of the Evening Standard was highly critical of the series.
 He wrote "Determined to cash in on the success of such sophisticated thrillers as Burke's Law, Riviera Police seems to be on every count merely a bumbling, pathetic copy from its colourless four detectives—some recruited from the Dominions to make them palatable in Australia or Canada—to the dire selection of cretinous plots chosen by its editor and producer, Jordan Lawrence."

+Surviving Episodes

+8 of the 13 episodes produced are missing, the 5 surviving episodes are as follows: